Mental Capacity Act

 This course provides staff with information and guidance on the Mental Capacity Act 2005 and how to apply it when working with people with substance misuse issues.
 The course will consider key learning from safeguarding adult reviews and judgments handed down by the Court of Protection (full day course)

-Sexual relations, contraception, marriage and restricting contact: Article 8 and the Mental Capacity Act
+Sexual relations, restricting contact with others, the use of social media and the internet: Article 8 and the Mental Capacity Act

-This full day course is designed to enable participants to understand mental capacity in relation to sexual relations, contact, marriage and contraception.
+This course is designed to enable participants to understand mental capacity in relation to sexual relations, restricting contact with other, the use of social media and the internet.
 Participants will gain awareness of the relevant case law in relation to mental capacity and best interests decision making.
+Guidance will be offered on the steps to take where an individual lacks mental capacity to consent in these areas, to ensure that they are adequately safeguarded, and legal obligations are met.

 Tenancy agreements and the MCA